yujiri8/yujiri.xyz/argument/communist_capitalist_faq.md

 Okay, I'm coming to your house to use your computer and you can't control what I do with it.

-Again, the real disagreement seems to be about the legitimacy of your boss's propery claim.
+Again, the real disagreement seems to be about the legitimacy of your boss's property claim.
 Argue against that instead of a consequence of it, if you want to promote understanding.

 ## Capitalists